 NOCA is part of the National Cancer Audit Collaborating Centre (NATCAN), the home of the ten national cancer audits in England and Wales.
 This national centre of excellence was established to strengthen cancer services by evaluating the process of diagnosis and treatment, and patient outcomes in multiple cancer sites.

-This version includes the second quarterly clinical performance indicator report produced by the NOCA, which has been released alongside an updated version of their data quality dashboard.
-Previous versions of the performance indicator and data quality dashboards were released in the format of an Excel file.
-This version also includes an additional performance indicator on two-year survival.
+This version includes the fourth quarterly clinical performance indicator report produced by the NOCA, which has been released alongside an updated version of their data quality dashboard.

 The quarterly report provides an overview of the performance indicators as well as quality of key data items from Rapid Cancer Registration Data (RCRD).
 The main cohort comprises a definition of ovarian cancer using RCRD supplied by the National Disease Registration Service (NDRS) for ICD10 codes C56 ovarian cancer, C57 fallopian tube cancer, C48 primary peritoneal cancer after excluding sarcomas, and D39.1 cancer of the ovary of uncertain or unknown behaviour.